 Other Mortgage Lenders

-Other mortgage industry groups may also offer suspended payments, for 3 months to as long as 12 months, but this has not yet been finalized.
-For additional details contact your mortgage servicer listed on your monthly mortgage statement.
+Other mortgage industry groups may also offer suspended payments for three months to as long as 12 months, but this has not yet been finalized.
+For additional details, contact your mortgage servicer listed on your monthly mortgage statement.

 For many, the notion of filing for unemployment could not have been farther from their mind just last month, but now the reality of an extended layoff brings this to the forefront.

 Each state sets its own rules for eligibility and benefits, which are normally calculated as a percentage of your income over the past year up to a certain maximum.
 That maximum can vary, as can the length of time benefits are paid.

 Benefits provided by the CARES Act

 The Coronavirus Aid, Relief and Economic Security (CARES) Act expands eligibility for unemployment benefits to self-employed workers, independent contractors, and those with limited work history.
 It also offers workers an additional $600 per week on top of what state unemployment programs pay.
 The length of time benefits are payable is complicated, but in short, the CARES Act provides up to 39 weeks of unemployment benefits to those that would not normally qualify for benefits or who have exhausted regular benefits.

 In the past, if someone lost his/her job due to an illness, they would not qualify for unemployment benefits.
 However, the Alabama Department of Labor has changed this in response to the coronavirus pandemic.

 For a list of helpful Frequently Asked Questions, visit: